Extrovert, introvert or Ambivert?

 Because “introvert” conjures up this, right?

-Our corporate cultures are frequently prejudiced against the introvert,
+Our corporate cultures are frequently prejudiced against the introvert.

-Cain, a closet introvert who has recently “come out”, argues that all major institutions, from church to corporation favor the extrovert with their relentless emphasis on group activities of all forms and purposes.
+Cain, a closet introvert who has recently “come out”, argues that all major institutions, from church to corporation, favor the extrovert with their relentless emphasis on group activities of all forms and purposes.
+The extrovert ideal is simply another ploy that our culture holds over those who tend to stand back and watch when in a big group; prefer to write rather than speak.

-Pondering about these questions for the nth time, I wonder if it’s way less complicated than is suggested by the theorists.
+Pondering about these questions for the nth time,

 With all respect to those who created the Myers Briggs Inventory,